 Anyway, let’s just hope that all the money that you are paying to the insurance company is a big, big waste of money; but make sure to get covered, anyway:

-The weather can have a major impact on your stay in a country.
-Depending on what you are up to, you might want to check the perfect season for your trip:
+As the weather can have a major impact on your stay in a country, you might want to check the perfect season for your trip – depending on what you are planning to do:

 PLACING